ARWeldingTorch/.github/profile/README.md

 -

 ## Wyatt Project Statement
-The goal of this desgin is to provide reliable code that utilizes color, shape, and depth information from singular photos to route the welding armin an optimized way, minimizing the amount of required training for operators and allowing welders to more effectively control details of the weld.
+The goal of this design is to provide reliable code that utilizes color, shape, and depth information from a mounted camera to route a robotic welding arm in an optimized way without manual input, minimizing the amount of required training for operators and allowing welders to more effectively control details of the weld.

+## Elevator Speech
+Our project is aiming to mount a camera onto a production-level robotic welding arm that can process markings written on the joint and identify the best route to take, minimizing expensive iconsistencies between welds as well as the resources/man-power needed on the production line.